Door access control reader installed in commercial lobby

 Ubiquiti UniFi Access Reader G2

-• IP55 rated for sheltered outdoor installations
+• PoE-powered and IP55-rated for outdoor installations

 View on Amazon